 7.2.
 The Patrons of the Arts in Rural Communities “Beaver Island Music Festival” will remain non-profit forever.

 PARC’s impact on the island is most visible during music festival weekend.
 The hotels, boats, and planes are at capacity.
 The restaurants and shops are bustling.
 There is live music on the patios at lunchtime, and the large crowds all come together in the evening for the stage performances at the BIMF grounds.
 PARC has added a musical element and lively vibe to many of the island’s other weekend festivals.
-I encourage anyone who hasn’t attended BIMF to put it on your list.
+I encourage anyone who hasn’t attended BIMF to add it to their list.
 We’d love your involvement and appreciate your support.
-We’re glad we did, as it continues to be a rewarding endeavor.
+We’re glad we did, as it’s still a rewarding endeavor.

 We promise to not fill your inbox.
 We just want to let you know about the latest happenings at BIMF.